conan-io/docs/reference/conanfile/attributes.rst

 Examples of the usage of components in generators would be:

-- Generate different targets with appropriate names in CMake to interate better with ``find_package()`` functionality.
+- Generate different targets with appropriate names in CMake to iterate better with ``find_package()`` functionality.
 This will allow more granularity when linking with packages with more than one library packaged.
 - Generate files with appropriate names for CMake config and package config files like: *xxx-config.cmake* or *xxx.pc*